chamelopi/multiplayer-poc-gd/README.md

 ## TODOs

+- Figure out why we can't synchronize the velocity / any other custom property with the MultiplayerSynchronizer
 - Handle disconnect of client correctly on server side
 - Add selection + movement functionality (?) for each player